rishikumar799/arogyadhatha/src/README.md

-# Arogyadhatha: Your Comprehensive Health Companion
+# Arogyadhatha: Your Comprehensive Health Companion with full features

 ## Introduction